 Confession time you guys, I am a Holly Black newbie, and with that comes all the glorious musings of a blogger who just discovered their new favorite author.
-The Darkest Part of the Forest blew my mind.
+The Darkest Part of the Forest hooked me from page one.
 I am a fan for life.

-Hazel and Ben were raised by artists, forgetful parents who valued all nighters with oil paints over dinner and a bath.
-They were wildly imaginative children, a knight and a balladeer, they were each others caretakers, they were each other's everything until one day too many secrets piled up between them.
-Their imagined prince, the horned boy wakes from his sleep, they must finally say all the things they have been hiding from each other in order to protect him.
+Hazel and Ben were raised by artists, forgetful parents who valued all-nighters with oil paints over dinner and a bath for their kids.
+They were wildly imaginative children, a knight and a balladeer, they were each others caretakers, until one day too many secrets piled up between them.
+Their imagined prince, the horned boy wakes from his sleep and they must finally say all the things they have been hiding from each other in order to protect him.

 That's about all I'm going to say on the plot, this is a very character driven novel and I won't spoil you!